JnnDrc/Term-snake/README.md

 # Term-snake

-just a terminal snake game made in C
+Just a terminal snake game made in C

 ## Download